dennuguyen/comp1531-proj/src/assumptions.md

 - if channel id is not valid then raise InputError
 - if user id is not valid then raise AccessError

-- if the sole owner wants to leave the channel?
+- **if user is last member of channel then user is owner and cannot leave the channel.
+Trying to do so will raise InputError**

 ### channel_join()
 - returns empty list on success